 primitives

-Primitives are the basic data types that can be used in the javascript language.
-These are: string, number, boolean, null, undefined, symbol, and bigint.
 Each of these data types has its own characteristics and methods; but the sdk and its modules and packages also have their own methods and features that can be used to manipulate these data types.
-It will be common to find objects that represent system data and that encapsulate these data types, for example, the EthereumAddress object encapsulates a string data type that represents an ethereum address and has methods to manipulate or validate this address.
+It will be common to find objects that represent system data and that encapsulate these data types, for example, the EthereumAddress

-EthereumAddress is an example of a value object, these objects encapsulate a primitive data type and have methods to manipulate or validate this data type.
+is an example of a value object, these objects encapsulate a primitive data type and have methods to manipulate or validate this data type.
 You can see more information about value objects in the Value Objects section.

 Serialization and deserialization class with primitives

 Knowing this the sdk has a generic type to extract the primitive data type of a value object in a class.
-This type is Primitives<T> and can be used as follows.
+This type is Primitives<T>

-Suppose we create a class that has an address property that is of type EthereumAddress and another chainId property that is of type ChainId:
+Suppose we create a class that has an address

 class MyClass {